2019-10 / Alexander Tkačenko

 Transliteration rules

-As shown below, most Cyrillic letters have a simple one-to-one transliteration, except for a few exceptions still following clear long-established patterns.
+As shown below, most Cyrillic letters have a simple one-to-one transliteration, with a few exceptions still following clear long-established patterns.

 Czech sibilants